PensiveEagle/docker-and-kubernetes-course/README.md

 ## Acknowledgements

-This repo is based off of code shared through and the learning I acheived from the online <a href="#" target="_blank">Course Name</a> Udemy course.
+This repo is based off of code shared through and the learning I acheived from the online <a href="#" target="_blank">Learn Docker, Docker Compose, Multi-Container Projects, Deployment and all about Kubernetes from the ground up!</a> Udemy course.
 If you are trying to learn Docker and Kubernetes I would highly recommend this course.

 [contributors-shield]: https://img.shields.io/github/contributors/pensiveeagle/docker-and-kubernetes-course.svg?style=for-the-badge
 [contributors-url]: https://github.com/pensiveeagle/docker-and-kubernetes-course/graphs/contributors